 Because users are only editing the plain text of the email on the previous page, change the email so that the UseOnlyPlainText Boolean is set to true:

-Once a user logs into the application, they are presented with a page where they can write a custom email and send it to a desired address using SMTP within a Mendix application:
+Once a user signs into the application, they are presented with a page where they can write a custom email and send it to a desired address using SMTP within a Mendix application:

 5 Setting Up the Email Queue